Major Intel, Arm chip security flaw puts your PCs, phones at risk

 The issue likely impacts most Intel computers sold for the past two decades.
 It's unclear how many mobile devices could potentially be at risk.
 The vast majority of the world's smartphones and tablets run on chips based on Arm technology.
 That includes Apple, Samsung, Qualcomm and others.

-Arm said certain high-end processors based on its Cortex-A and other technology are at risk.
-Chips based on the architecture go into mobile devices, networking infrastructure, home and consumer devices, automotive in-vehicle infotainment and driver automation systems, and embedded designs.
+Arm said certain high-end processors based on its Cortex-A and other technology are at risk, but it noted that "the majority" of its chips are not impacted.
+Chips based on the Cortex-A architecture go into mobile devices, networking infrastructure, home and consumer devices, automotive in-vehicle infotainment and driver automation systems, and embedded designs.
 The company's Cortex-M processors, which are used in low-power, connected internet of things devices, aren't impacted.

 "We are in the process of informing our silicon partners and encouraging them to implement the software mitigations developed if their chips are impacted," Arm said.
 It also published a support page with more information.